 - 5. Except as provided above, students shall not possess, dispense or share prescription or non-prescription medication.
 For student safety, it is required that the parent/guardian or responsible adult deliver medication to or from the school's clinic.
 Discontinued medications must be picked up within one (1) week after the medication is discontinued and at the end of the school year.
 Unclaimed medications will be destroyed. - 6.
-Food Substitutions or Modifications: USDA regulations 7 CFR Part 15b require substitutions or modifications in school meals for children whose disabilities restrict their diets.
-A child with a disability must be provided substitutions in foods when that need is supported by a statement signed by a licensed physician.
-The physician's statement must identify: the child's disability; an explanation of why the disability restricts the child's diet; the major life activity affected by the disability; the food or foods to be omitted from the child's diet, and the food or choice of foods that must be substituted. - 7.
-Food Allergies: When a licensed medical provider's assessment determines that food allergies may result in life-threatening reactions, substitutions prescribed by the licensed medical provider will be made available.

-- 8. Head Lice Management: Students with a live louse and/or nits within one-quarter (1/4) inch from the scalp will be temporarily excluded from school for parents/guardians to perform head lice treatment.
+Food Substitutions or Modifications: USDA regulations 7 CFR Part 15b require substitutions or modifications in school meals for children whose disabilities and/or food allergies restrict their diets.
+A child with a disability and/or food allergy must be provided substitutions in foods when that need is supported by a statement-completed "Medical Statement to Request Special Meals and/or Accommodations Outside of Meal Pattern" form signed by a licensed physician, physician's statement-form must identify: the child's disability; an explanation of why the disability restricts the child's diet; the major life activity affected by the disability; the food or foods to be omitted from the child's diet, and the food or choice of foods that must be substituted. - 7.
+Food Allergies: When a licensed medical provider's assessment determines that food allergies may result in life threatening reactions, substitutions prescribed by the licensed medical provider will be made available. - 8.7.
+Head Lice Management: Students with a live louse and/or nits within one-quarter (1/4) inch from the scalp will be temporarily excluded from school for parents/guardians to perform head lice treatment.
 Treatment should be completed at home, and the student must return to the school clinic for clearance before returning to the classroom.
-If needed, one (1) day of absence will be excused to complete treatment. - 9.
-Healthy Reminders for Families for a Healthy School Year: - The clinic should be updated whenever contact information changes. - A child who has a fever (greater than 100.4), diarrhea, vomiting, or other signs of illness, must be kept home until symptom free without fever-reducing medication for twenty-four (24) hours to prevent others from becoming ill. - Hand washing before eating, after using the restroom, after blowing nose, and after coughing or sneezing is recommended. - Coughing or sneezing into a tissue or the shirt sleeve instead of the hands prevents the spread of germs. - The school nurse should be contacted to discuss a child's health needs. - Health insurance information for children is available at http://floridakidcare.org/, 888-540-5437, or from the school nurse. - Healthy Eating Strategies - o Encourage family meals. - o Serve a variety of healthy foods and snacks. - o Be an example by eating healthy yourself. - o Avoid battles over food. - o Involve children in the planning and meal preparation process. - Physical Activity - o Children should get sixty (60) minutes of physical activity each day. - o Children should be encouraged to participate in a variety of activities to include endurance, strength, and flexibility. - Children should choose activities that are fun and don't feel like chores. - Families should make physical activity a priority and look for chances to be physically active.
+If needed, one (1) day of absence will be excused to complete treatment. - 9.8.
+Healthy Reminders for Families for a Healthy School Year: - The clinic should be updated whenever contact information changes. - A child who has a fever (greater than 100.4), diarrhea, vomiting, or other signs of illness, must be kept home until symptom free without fever-reducing medication for twenty-four (24) hours to prevent others from becoming ill. - Hand washing before eating, after using the restroom, after blowing nose, and after coughing or sneezing is recommended. - Coughing or sneezing into a tissue or the shirt sleeve instead of the hands prevents the spread of germs. - The school nurse should be contacted to discuss a child's health needs.

+- Health insurance information for children is available at http://floridakidcare.org/, 888-540-5437, or from the school nurse. - Healthy Eating Strategies - o Encourage family meals. - o Serve a variety of healthy foods and snacks. - o Be an example by eating healthy yourself. - o Avoid battles over food. - o Involve children in the planning and meal preparation process. - Physical Activity - o Children should get sixty (60) minutes of physical activity each day. - Children should be encouraged to participate in a variety of activities to include endurance, strength, and flexibility. - o Children should choose activities that are fun and don't feel like chores. - o Families should make physical activity a priority and look for chances to be physically active.

-E. Psychological Services (469-5569)
+E. Psychological Services (850-469-5569)